A glass of milk sits next to a block of cheese and a bowl of cream.

 For decades, we’ve been given the message that “no fat,” “low fat” and “diet” food products are step one for health and weight loss.

-At the same time, the high-fat, low-carb ketogenic diet has become a worldwide craze, and Americans – mirroring a trend in other Western countries – are exceeding the recommended guidelines for fat in their standard diets.
-Also in 2019, the Australian Heart Foundation revised its guidelines for a heart-healthy diet, putting full-fat milk, yogurt, and cheese back on the menu.
+At the same time, Americans – mirroring a trend in other Western countries – are exceeding the recommended guidelines for fat in their standard diets.
+The the high-fat, low-carb ketogenic diet remains a worldwide craze.
+And a few years back, the Australian Heart Foundation revised its guidelines for a heart-healthy diet, putting full-fat milk, yogurt and cheese back on the menu.

 Clearly, there is a lot of confusion and many misconceptions out there when it comes to the role fats play in a healthy, balanced diet.
-To help you wrap your head around the conundrum – no fat, low fat, full fat or too fat? – we turned to Advanced Sports Dietitian Lisa Middleton.
+No fat, low fat, full fat or too fat?
+To help you wrap your head around the conundrum, we turned to Advanced Sports Dietitian Lisa Middleton.

 1. Why do I need fat?

 A balanced diet includes a good balance of fats.
-Just think of all the healthy, high-calorie foods that have fats: nuts and seeds, avocado, eggs and olive oil.
+Just think of all the healthy foods that have fats: nuts and seeds, avocado, eggs and olive oil.
 These healthy fats help you to feel full for longer, and as Lisa points out, they also have other positive health benefits.

 “Fats form the membranes of cells in our body.
-They also contain vitamins and antioxidants and help your body absorb nutrients from other foods (eg. an olive oil dressing on your salad will help your body absorb the goodness in those greens.)
+They also contain vitamins and antioxidants and help your body absorb nutrients from other foods."
+For instance, an olive oil dressing on your salad will help your body absorb the goodness in those greens.
 “Certain fatty acids also have anti-inflammatory effects, can improve brain health and decrease your risk of heart disease.”

 2. But doesn’t eating fat make me fat?

 Now we understand more about the role of fat in our diets and overall health.
-Well-timed calorie-dense foods and healthy fats from a range of sources are an important part of Centr’s balanced workout meal plan, even for weight loss.
+Well-timed, calorie-dense foods and healthy fats from a range of sources are an important part of Centr’s balanced meal plan, even for weight loss.

 Want a taste of the action?
-Try our Banana & Peanut Butter Smoothie – with fats from peanut butter and dairy, it’s an ideal pre-workout meal that will satiate your hunger.
-You can sub out the cottage cheese for Greek yogurt.
-A strategic smoothie 60 minutes before you jump into that strenuous physical activity and you’ll have the fuel you need to smash a workout.
+Try our Banana & Peanut Butter Smoothie – with fats from peanut butter and dairy, it’s a strategic pre-workout meal.
+Drink up 60 minutes before you jump into strenuous physical activity and you’ll have the fuel you need to smash it.

-If you’re looking to build muscle, you can wave watery protein shakes goodbye, because our healthy smoothie recipes also include snack-sized protein powerhouses for muscle recovery (they’re the perfect post-workout meal).
+If you’re looking to build muscle, you can wave watery protein shakes goodbye, because our healthy smoothie recipes also include snack-sized protein powerhouses for muscle recovery – the perfect post-workout meal.

 A high-protein Banana & Peanut Butter Smoothie from the Centr meal plan.